The Round the River Route

 Public Information Center:

-The second Public Information Center will take place :
+The third Public Information Center will take place :

 Location: Chatham Capitol Theater, 238 King St. West, Chatham, On, N7M 1E7, Lower Level Reception Hall, Parking on Street and Rear Parking Lot off Wellington St.